ICGC-TCGA-PanCancer/pancancer-documentation/docs/prod_cluster_with_bindle.md

 documentation on http://aws.amazon.com for information about programmatic, command line, and web GUI tools for starting this launcher host.
 For the purposes of this tutorial we assume you have successfully started the launcher host using the web GUI at http://aws.amazon.com.
-The screen shot below shows the selection of the AMI from the list provided by Amazon.

-    SCREENSHOT

 Next, we recommend you use an "t1.micro" instance type as this is inexpensive ($14/month) to keep running constantly.

 We also assume that you have setup your firewall (security group) and have produced a .pem SSH key file for use to login to this host.
 In my case my key